Trivadis/plsql-cop-cli/validator-limitations.md

 How are values with dual meaning identified?

-When you are using only `Y` and `N` values for a PL/SQL variable, PL/SQL Cop reports a violation of G-2410.
+When you are using only `Y` and `N` values for a PL/SQL variable, db\* CODECOP reports a violation of G-2410.

 But if you are using other values such as `Da` and `Net`, you do not get such a message.
 The validator tries to minimize the number of false positives, which results sometimes in false negatives.
 Consider a variable containing a value for sex.
 Valid values are `male` and `female`.
 Even if this is a variable with dual meaning you do not want to represent the sex variable as a boolean type.
-So PL/SQL Cop checks if exactly two of the following values are stored in a variable:
+So db\* CODECOP checks if exactly two of the following values are stored in a variable:

 `TRUE`, `FALSE`, `T`, `F`, `0`, `1`, `2`, `YES`, `NO`, `Y`, `N`, `JA`, `NEIN`, `J`, `SI`, `S`, `OUI`, `NON`, `O`, `L_TRUE`, `L_FALSE`, `CO_TRUE`, `CO_FALSE`.